saicharan1248/role-based-ai-agents-n8n/README.md

-Role-Based AI Agent Orchestration in n8n
-Overview

-This repository documents the design and incremental build of a role-based AI agent system implemented in n8n, using a supervisor → worker architecture.

-The goal is to explore production-grade patterns for AI agents that prioritize:

-determinism

-explicit role control

-strict boundaries

-operational reliability

-This is a design-first project.
-Code and workflows will be added incrementally.

-Problem Statement

-Many AI agent implementations fail in real environments due to:

-unbounded loops

-unclear agent responsibilities

-uncontrolled tool access

-lack of observability and guardrails

-This project explores how n8n can be used as a state machine and job orchestrator, rather than an AutoGPT-style loop.

-Core Design Principles

-Explicit roles (no implicit behavior)

-Supervisor agent handles only:

-task decomposition

-role selection

-workflow routing

-Worker agents are:

-pre-templated n8n sub-workflows

-strictly validated via JSON schemas

-limited to allowlisted tools

-No recursion

-No self-spawning workflows

-Planned MVP Scope

-Manual role selection (e.g. Chief, Financial Advisor, Ops)

-Supervisor workflow for routing and orchestration

-Predefined worker workflows with strict inputs/outputs

-Agent registry (role, capabilities, permissions, versions)

-Hybrid LLM setup:

-API-based model for supervision

-Local models for workers

-Guardrails:

-schema validation

-timeouts

-approval gates for high-impact actions

-What This Project Is NOT

-Not an AutoGPT clone

-Not a self-replicating agent system

-Not a fully autonomous AI platform

-All automation is explicit and bounded by design.

-Current Status

-🚧 Design phase

-Initial architecture, schemas, and workflow templates will be added step by step.

-Roadmap

- Agent registry schema

- Supervisor workflow design

- First worker agent (Financial Advisor)

- Role-switching demo

- Evaluation and guardrails

-Why This Exists

-The intention is to learn, validate, and share practical agent orchestration patterns that actually hold up under real operational constraints.

-Contributions / Feedback
+# Role-Based AI Agent Orchestration in n8n

+## Overview

+This repository documents the design and incremental build of a role-based AI agent system implemented using n8n.
+The system follows a supervisor to worker architecture and focuses on reliability, explicit control, and production-ready patterns rather than autonomous or self-replicating agent loops.

+The project is intentionally design-first.
+Code, workflows, and diagrams will be added gradually as the architecture is validated.

+---

+## Problem Statement

+Many AI agent implementations work well in demos but fail in real environments due to uncontrolled loops, unclear agent responsibilities, unrestricted tool usage, and lack of guardrails.

+This project explores how n8n can be used as a deterministic orchestration engine, behaving like a state machine and job queue, instead of an AutoGPT-style autonomous loop.

+---

+## Design Goals

+The primary goals of this project are:

+* Explicit and user-selected agent roles
+* Clear separation of responsibilities between agents
+* Deterministic and inspectable execution
+* Strong validation and safety boundaries
+* Maintainability and observability over autonomy

+---

+## Core Architecture

+The system is designed around the following components:

+### Supervisor Agent

+The supervisor agent is responsible only for orchestration logic.
+Its responsibilities include:

+* Interpreting user input and selected role
+* Selecting the appropriate agent specification
+* Routing tasks to the correct worker workflow
+* Enforcing permissions and execution boundaries

+The supervisor does not execute business logic or tools directly.

+---

+### Worker Agents

+Worker agents are implemented as pre-templated n8n sub-workflows.
+Each worker:

+* Has a single, well-defined responsibility
+* Accepts strictly validated inputs
+* Produces structured outputs
+* Uses only allowlisted tools

+Worker agents do not call other agents or modify system state outside their scope.

+---

+## Role-Based Execution

+Agent behavior is driven by explicit role selection.
+The same system can act in different roles, such as Chief, Financial Advisor, or Operations Agent, based on user input.

+Role selection controls:

+* The prompt and reasoning context
+* The tools and workflows available
+* Permission levels and approval requirements

+Role switching is handled through configuration and state management, not autonomous reasoning.

+---

+## Planned MVP Scope

+The initial MVP will include:

+* Manual role selection through input or UI
+* A supervisor workflow for task routing
+* Three predefined worker agent workflows
+* An agent registry storing role definitions, capabilities, and versions
+* A hybrid model setup using API-based LLMs for supervision and local models for workers
+* Basic guardrails including schema validation, timeouts, and approval gates

+---

+## Guardrails and Constraints

+To ensure reliability and safety, the following constraints are enforced:

+* No recursive agent calls
+* No self-spawning workflows
+* Strict JSON schema validation for all inputs and outputs
+* Tool access restricted per agent role
+* Human approval required for high-impact actions

+These constraints are intentional and non-negotiable.

+---

+## What This Project Is Not

+This project is not:

+* An AutoGPT or autonomous agent loop
+* A self-replicating AI system
+* A fully autonomous decision-making platform

+All behavior is explicitly defined and controlled.

+---

+## Current Status

+This project is currently in the design phase.
+The focus is on validating architecture, constraints, and execution patterns before scaling implementation.

+---

+## Roadmap

+* Define the agent registry schema
+* Implement the supervisor workflow
+* Build the first worker agent
+* Demonstrate role switching
+* Add evaluation and observability mechanisms

+---

+## Purpose of This Repository

+The goal of this repository is to document practical agent orchestration patterns that can realistically be deployed and maintained in production environments.

+---

+## Contributions and Feedback

 This is an exploratory project.
-Architectural feedback and real-world lessons are welcome.
+Feedback on architecture, constraints, and design trade-offs is welcome.

+---

-License
+## License

-MIT
+MIT License

+---

+Just tell me what you want to do next.